 Program Descriptions

 Home Energy Solutions (“HES”) and Home Energy Solutions – Income Eligible (“HES-IE”) are Connecticut’s flagship residential retrofit energy-efficiency programs within the Connecticut Energy Efficiency Fund (“CEEF") residential program portfolio.
 Both programs are amongst the state’s largest residential efforts in terms of both program budgets and annual energy reduced (MMBtu).
-The programs help single-family homeowners and rental property owners conduct home energy assessments, learn about ways to make their homes more energy-efficient and comfortable, and carry out energy efficiency upgrades.
+The programs help homeowners and rental property owners conduct home energy assessments, learn about ways to make their homes more energy-efficient and comfortable, and carry out energy efficiency upgrades.

+As a reminder, this evaluation focused on the single family element of HES and HES-IE. Both programs also serve multifamily buildings, which is not covered by the scope of this study.